-In March 2015, the Compensation Committee approved long-term incentive grants under the Equity Plan within our long-term incentive program for each of our NEOs.
-As in 2014, performance share awards represented approximately 55% of the aggregate value of these grants.
+In March 2016, the Compensation Committee approved long-term incentive grants under the Equity Plan within our long-term incentive program.
+As in 2015, performance share awards represented approximately 55% of the aggregate value of these grants.
 Performance shares are earned and payable only if a pre-established performance goal is achieved.
-In 2015, RSUs (each unit having the value of one share of our common stock) represented approximately 30% of the aggregate value of these grants, and non-qualified stock options represented approximately 15% of this value.
+In 2016, RSUs (each unit having the value of one share of our common stock) represented approximately 30% of the aggregate value of these grants, and non-qualified stock options represented approximately 15% of this value.